Crown Buildings, Cathays Park

 The Crown Buildings (Adeiladau y Goron), which are also known as the Cathays Park Buildings, are the Welsh Government's main offices in Cardiff, Wales.
 The buildings were formerly used by the Welsh Office and are situated in Cathays Park.
-The complex consists of two buildings, Cathays Park 1 (a Grade II-listed building) and Cathays Park 2, joined by two skybridges.
+The complex consists of two buildings, Cathays Park 1 (a Grade II-listed building) and Cathays Park 2, joined by a sky bridge.

+Cathays Park 1

 In 1914 foundations were laid for an imposing neoclassical building on this site housing Welsh Government Offices, to a design by R. J. Allison, architect to the Office of Works.
 Work soon stopped and did not resume for twenty years.
 In 1934–8, the block now known as Cathays Park 1 (a.k.a.
 CP1 or old Crown Building) was built by P. E. Hanton, as offices for the Welsh Board of Health.
 It is a three-storey building in the Stripped Classical style, with 3599 m2 of floorspace.
 It also has an attic and a basement.